 SEPs with Employees

 Although the SEP contribution limits are much higher than those of Roth IRAs, they come with a major caveat: You have to contribute the same percentage of wages for every eligible employee in your company.
 Although you may set more lenient requirements, the Internal Revenue Service requires that any employee who is over 21, earned $550 in wages from you during the year and worked at least three of the five prior years, receives the same contribution percentage as you.
-Thus, SEP IRAs are costly for business owners with large staffs.
+Thus, SEP IRAs are costly and generally impractical for business owners with large staffs.